nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Viewing Today Panel : `today`

-Displays a panel containing information (Events & Deadlines) relevant to today.
+Displays a panel containing information on Events & Deadlines that are relevant today.

 Format: `today`